Lahti Symphony Orchestra

-The Lahti Symphony Orchestra (Sinfonia Lahti) is a Finnish orchestra, based in the city of Lahti.
-The orchestra is resident at the Sibelius Hall.
+The Lahti Symphony Orchestra (Sinfonia Lahti) is a Finnish orchestra based in the city of Lahti in the picturesque Finnish Lakeland.
+The orchestra has a distinct focus on the works of Finnish composer Jean Sibelius, and has been resident at the acoustically-renowned Sibelius Hall since its completion in March 2000.

 The orchestra was founded in 1910, and placed under the control of the Lahti municipality in 1949.
+It plays (during its regular season) approximately one major concert program per week, and organises annually the widely-regarded Sibelius Festival.